 Yale’s Central Power Plant

 Constructed in the neo-Gothic style, the Central Power Plant has been meeting campus energy needs since 1918.
-The plant originally used coal to meet the University’s growing energy needs; however, today the plant is a co-generation facility that is primarily fueled by natural gas.
+Today the plant is a co-generation facility that is primarily fueled by natural gas.
 The plant provides electricity, steam heating, and chilled water to buildings on Yale’s main campus, including the Science Hill area.

 Consisting of three 6.1 megawatt gas turbines and three 1.5 megawatt peaking and emergency diesel generators, the Central Power Plant has a total capacity to produce 18 megawatts of electricity and 340,000 pounds per hour of steam for heating.
 The facility also has five steam driven chillers that can provide the campus with 14,600 tons of chilled water when at full capacity.

 Steam and chilled water for heating and cooling are distributed through a series of linked pipes that make up 14 linear miles of steam tunnels, which pass under and interconnect nearly every central campus structure.
 Most of the steam and chilled water eventually returns to the plant, where they are cleaned of impurities.